legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ## Tips

-1. The `dclong/jupyterlab` Docker image is well maintained (which is the base image of `dclong/jupyterhub`), however many of the `dclong/jupyterlab-*` Docker images are not maintained any more.
+1. The `dclong/jupyterlab` Docker image is well maintained (which is the base image of `dclong/jupyterhub`), however, many of the `dclong/jupyterlab-*` Docker images are not maintained any more.
     Please use the corresponding `dclong/jupyterhub-*`  Docker images instead.

 2. There is an issue with the `dclong/xubuntu*` Docker images due to Xfce on Ubuntu 18.04.